SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ##### Phrase 2:

 This phrase focuses on effective learning environments in schools.
-The basic structure is provide + effective learning environment + school.
+The basic structure is *provide + effective learning environment + school*.

 ```Ceylon =
 TS=